fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 There are a number of concepts we need to go over, but we will skip those for now and learn about Docker first!
 One of my favorite features is the capability to handle running containers even if they are not yet downloaded on our device.

-The command structure is the following: `container run <image-name>`.
+The command structure is the following: _container run <i>IMAGE-NAME</i>_.
 So we will tell docker to create a container from an image.

 ```bash
 § docker container run hello-world